BetterThanTomorrow/calva/docs/site/connect.md

 !!!
 Note
     There is a Calva command for copying the Jack-in command line to the clipboard.

+### Customizing Connect

+If there is an nRepl port file, Calva will use it and not prompt for `host:port` when connecting.
+You can make Calva prompt for this by setting the boolean config `calva.autoSelectNReplPortFromPortFile` to `false`.

+With this and the below mentioned auto-select options you can make connect a promptless experience.
+See: [Connect Sequences](connect-sequences.md).

+## Auto-select Project Type and Project Root

+You can make both Jack-in and Connect stop prompting you for project type and project root path in projects where you always want to use the same.
+See [Connect Sequences](connect-sequences.md).

 ### Starting the REPL from application code?

 If your project is setup so that the REPL server is started by the application code, you will need to get the cider-nrepl middleware in place.
 See the cider-nrepl docs about [embedding nREPL in your application](https://docs.cider.mx/cider-nrepl/usage.html#via-embedding-nrepl-in-your-application).

-## Auto-select Project Type

-You can make both Jack-in and Connect stop prompting you for project type in projects where you always want to use the same.
-See [Connect Sequences](connect-sequences.md).

 ## Monorepos / multiple Clojure projects in one workspace